pgostovic/state/README.md

     No provider found for "UI" state.

-#### Container.tsx
+#### Container.tsx (provider)

 This Container component is wrapped by the UIState provider which allows descendents to be UIState consumers.
+The Box component included here now has a provider as an ancestor.

 ```tsx
 import React, { FC } from 'react';